aashiqkamal/VotingThreats/README.md

 Each attack can be run by uncommenting one of the lines in the main.

-We provide attack code for the APGD-L1, APGD-L2, APGD-LInf, L0-PGD, L0-Linf, L0-Sigma and model architecture files.
+We provide attack code for the APGD-L1, APGD-L2, APGD-Linf, L0-PGD, L0-Linf, L0-Sigma and model architecture files.

 # Step by Step Guide